 Based on Y-DNA results from 283 project members from around the world, we have so far discovered over 20 distinct Pike family clusters, each with its own genetic profile.
 A list of Pike genetic clusters appears at the top of our webpage that explains the DNA Test Results that are currently available.
 We maintain a map that shows the earliest known geographical origins of the Pike families currently represented in our project, whereas this other map (shown to the right) illustrates the concentration of Pike families in England, Scotland and Wales at the time of the 1881 census.

 This project is voluntarily coordinated by David Pike and Stuart Pike.
 We can be reached by email by clicking here.

-To always get the latest news about our project and what we've discovered, you can subscribe to our free mailing list.
+To always get the latest news about our project and what we've discovered, you can subscribe to our free blog.